nsharpe/Person/README.md

 You can also run the following in terminal to install homebrew, vagrant, virtual box, vagrant-manager

 BEFORE RUNNING PLEASE REVIEW THE SCRIPT.
-Generally you do not want to do a curl a bash script unless you trust the source.
+Generally you do not want to curl a bash script unless you trust the source.

 ```
 curl https://raw.githubusercontent.com/nsharpe/Person/master/brew_install.sh | bash